sa-express-news/longform-story-template/README.md

 The build folder is ready to be deployed.
 ```

 We just created a new `build` folder containing big JavaScript and CSS files that control the logic and presentation of our story template.
-Copy down the names of those files - `main.01c2a651.js` and `main.141dd7d2.css` in my case; we'll use them in the WCM.
+Copy down the names of those files - `main.01c2a651.js` and `main.141dd7d2.css` in my case - because we'll use them in the WCM.

 Head back to the S3 folder you created and upload _everything_ in the new `build` folder by dragging the contents onto the page and clicking `Upload` on the popup that appears.